p4tc-dev/pushback-patches/README.md

 # How do we move forward?

 I am not asking to be given speacial treatment but it is clear we have a hole in the process currently.
 All i am asking for is fair treatment.
-At this point, given that Paolo says the patches cant be applied because of 3 cross-subsystem bogus nacks, my suggestion on how we resolve this is to appoint a third person arbitrator.
+At this point, given that Paolo says the patches cant be applied because of 3 cross-subsystem <u>bogus</u> nacks, my suggestion on how we resolve this is for nnet maintainers to appoint a third person arbitrator.
 This person cannot be part of the TC or eBPF collective and has to be agreed to by both parties.

-Hopefully this will introduce some new set of rules that will help the maintainers resolve such issues should they surface in the future.
+Hopefully this will introduce some new set of rules that will help the net maintainers resolve such issues should they surface in the future.

 # References